Grey Towers National Historic Site: James Pinchot

 There, James Pinchot's primary endeavor was planning and designing Grey Towers and the land around it.
 At first, he developed the land along lines of the ornamental farm advocated by Andrew Jackson Downing.
-The original drive up the hill was meant to show off his orchards.
+The original winding drive up the hill was meant to show off his orchards.
 In 1884, he retained Hunt, a family friend, to put on paper these ideas for a French-style chateau, modeled after the Marquis de Lafayette's LaGrange and reflecting the Pinchot family's origin in France.
 Two years later construction was complete, but not before Pinchot altered the plans slightly to save money.
 While Hunt was away in Europe, he also had Ficken alter Hunt's design slightly when bedrock on the site made it difficult to build the raised foundation Hunt had originally planned.
 Ficken added some of his own decorative touches to the house, such as the front door, interior paneling and wrought iron porches on the south and east facades.

 Almost all the materials came from local sources.
 Hemlock timbers were floated down the Delaware on rafts from Lackawaxen, and another river town, Shohola, provided the bluestone and windows.
 Roofing slate came from across the river, in Lafayette, New Jersey.
 All the workers and contractors hired were Milford residents.
 The total cost was $19,000 for the house itself and $24,000 for furnishings.

 In 1906, a design by Frederick Law Olmsted (who had died three years earlier) was implemented for an old cemetery on the property.
 (Olmsted's contribution is unclear, as all had existed from the early 19th century, before the Pinchot family's ownership of the land.)
 Today it is in poor condition.

 James Pinchot had come to regret the environmental damage forest-product industries such as his had done, and he endowed the Yale School of Forestry, the first graduate forestry program in the country.
 From 1901 to 1926, the Grey Towers estate grounds served as the school's primary summer preparatory fieldwork location.
 Only ruins of the educational buildings exist today.